godot-extended-libraries/godot-plugin-refresher/README.md

 2. Select your WIP plugin (first time).
 3. Click the refresh button.

 Please consider starring the repo if you like the project and let me know if you have any feedback for bugs / feature improvements in the Issues.
+If you'd like to support my work, please [send tips to my Kofi](https://ko-fi.com/willnationsdev).
 Cheers!